realworldocaml/book/en/parsing-with-ocamllex-and-ocamlyacc.md

 key/value field, or it is a sequence of fields, followed by a `COMMA` and one more field definition.

-e `rev_` prefixed is intended to point out that the fields are returned in reverse order.
+The `rev_` prefixed is intended to point out that the fields are returned in reverse order.
 Why would we do that?
 One reason is that the `menhir` parser generator is left-recursive, which means that the constructed pushdown automoton uses less stack space with left-recursive definitions.
 The following